OWASP/www-policy/operational/events.md

 ### Ticketing

-Regional Event Teams are explicity prohibited from offering OWASP Membership sold separetely or bundled with any attendee service or ticket.
-Complimentary tickets shall be provided to Board Members and OWASP Staff to all OWASP Events.
 All ticketing shall be done through OWASP managed services.
+Discount codes shall be provided in a reasonable timeframe for event teams to affect those discounts.
 Each event has a revenue forecast that is built on a particular number of tickets sold at various discounts.
+The Regional Event Team will make its best effort to achieve the events' revenue forecast.

+Both Global and Regional Event Teams are explicity prohibited from offering OWASP Membership sold separetely or bundled with any attendee service or ticket.
+Complimentary tickets shall be provided to Board Members and OWASP Staff to all OWASP Events.
 Ticketing systems may not collect charitble gifts.
-The Regional Event Team will make its best effort to achieve the events' revenue forecast.

 ### Venue